D-Ordnance/story-view/README.md

 [![](https://jitpack.io/v/D-Ordnance/story-view.svg)](https://jitpack.io/#D-Ordnance/story-view)
-This version does not supports videos yet, as it is in progress and would be release in the nearest future.
+This version does not supports videos yet, as it is in progress and would be released in the nearest future.

 ## Table of Content
 - How to install